What should I do if I want to do something after syncing the ArgoCD Application?

 1. Manage specific resources in a separate application

-By separating the ArgoCD Application, you can manage specific resources as separate ArgoCD Applications, making it easier to perform post-processing with PostSync, SyncWave, etc. For example, you can define a job for clearing the cache as a separate application and run it after synchronizing that application.
+Separating ArgoCD Applications allows you to manage specific resources as separate ArgoCD Applications, making it easier to perform post-processing using PostSync, SyncWave, etc. For example, you can define a job for clearing the cache as a separate application and run it after synchronizing that application.

 2. How ArgoEvents and CustomResource work

-By using ArgoEvents, you can execute processes using specific events (resource updates, updates to specific spec values, etc.) as triggers.
+By using ArgoEvents, you can execute processing triggered by specific events (resource update, update of specific spec value, etc.).
 ArgoEvents is a powerful tool.
-It can be configured in detail even for CustomResources other than standard resources.
+It can be configured in detail even for CustomResource other than standard resources.

 Also, if the resource managed by the ArgoCD Application is a specific CustomResource, it is a good choice to use the functions of that CustomResource.

-For example, in an ArgoCD Application, you do not directly handle standard resources such as Deployment/ConfigMap, but instead manage a KubeVela Application.KubeVela Application WorkflowIt is recommended that you use the following.
+For example, in an ArgoCD Application, you do not directly handle standard resources such as Deployment/ConfigMap, but manage a KubeVela Application.KubeVela Application WorkflowIt is recommended to use the following.

 apply-component